jmigual/APATeoria/Notes/Control System Design/lesson_02.md

 ### Causal

-A system is **causal** if the output at any time depends only on values of the input at that the present time and in the past
+A system is **causal** if the output at any time depends only on values of the input at that the present time and in the past.

+> All physical systems in the real world are causal because they cannot anticipate on the future.
+>
+> Note however: In signal/image processing we can sometimes use non-causal filters.

 ### Linear